Zig Zag Diet Plan Calculator

 Practical Applications

-- Can help break through weight loss plateaus
+- Breaking through weight loss plateaus

 Key Benefits

-- Maintains metabolic rate better than constant calorie restriction
+- Maintains metabolic rate during calorie restriction

 Common Mistakes & Tips